 Any kind of races would make a perfect survivor challenge, as well as exciting games for kids' gatherings.
 The more obstacles you can think of putting in the way, the better.
 If you have a wide, open, outdoor space, use cones, chairs, tires or playground equipment for an obstacle course.
 If you can include a segment of swimming, skateboarding or tumbling, it will serve to make the race more exciting.
 If your space is limited, throw a “catch” in the race to slow the contestants down.
 Make them balance something on their heads or grip a spoon in their teeth and balance an egg on it.

 Survivor challenges are not just physical, but mental.
 Give the kids games with puzzles to work out, codes to crack or riddles to unravel.
-Word scrambles, a Sudoku math challenge or riddles with jigsaw puzzles that give hints make appropriate mental challenges for playing the game.
+Word scrambles, a Sudoku math challenge or riddles with free online jigsaw puzzles that give hints make appropriate mental challenges for playing the game.
 Have kids compete individually or in teams for a more interesting group dynamic.

 Games that involve teamwork force kids to work together to find solutions to a problem, promoting communication skills.
 Tie kids together and make them figure out a way to get through an obstacle course while bound.
 Blindfold all but one child, and the seeing person on each team has to guide teammates toward accomplishing a task.
 Make them build a sand castle with a catch–they have to keep a single balloon up in the air the whole time, but each player is only allowed to hit the balloon once in turn.